L. A. Dunton (schooner): History

 L. A. Dunton was modeled after a ship (the now shipwrecked Joffre) designed by Thomas F. McManus, one of the most influential naval architects of fishing vessels of the early 20th century.
 She was built at the A.D.
 Story Shipyard in Essex, Massachusetts, and launched in 1921.
 She is one two surviving vessels built at that shipyard, and was among the last large, purely sail-powered fishing vessels built.
 She was named for Louis A. Dunton, a sailmaker who was one of the investors in the syndicate that commissioned her construction.
 Even though gasoline engines for auxiliary power were by then a common addition to such vessels, Dunton was not initially outfitted with one.

 Dunton's service life in the New England fisheries was about ten years.
 She was sold in 1934 to Aaron Buffett of Grand Bank, Newfoundland, and served in the Newfoundland cod fishery of the Grand Banks into the 1950s.
 Buffett removed her rigging and installed a wheelhouse, effectively converting the ship into a ketch with two small sails.
 In 1955 she was sold out of the fishing fleet, and was converted for use as a coasting cargo ship.
-Changes to support this used resulted in the removal of most of her interior joinery.
+Changes to support this use resulted in the removal of most of her interior joinery.
 She was acquired by the Mystic Seaport Museum in 1963.
 An initial restoration in 1963-65 returned the rig and stern to their original configuration, while subsequent restorations between 1974 and 1985 returned her to a more fully authentic appearance.

 Dunton was declared a National Historic Landmark and listed on the National Register of Historic Places in 1993.